 California’s tax law can become a profit-syphon for real estate investors with assets in the state.
 While investors in most states can take advantage of LLCs and Series LLCs as primary asset protection tools, Californians are better suited for the DST largely because of the state’s franchise tax.
 LLCs, Corporations, and other types of companies must pay $800 per entity in annual franchise taxes.

-The DST, however, isn’t included among the structures that must pay this burden.
+The Delaware Statutory Trust, however, isn’t included among the structures that must pay this burden.
 Rather, because DSTs are more correctly classified as estate planning tools, and therefore need not meet the same requirements as traditional companies.
 But the savvy investor can still use this tool in a manner similar to the Series LLC for highly effective asset protection, all while dodging the tax obligations of the Series LLC.
 Perfectly legally, of course!

 Well, this is where things get fun.
 The answer is simple: however many assets you have.